andreadelucca/webpage_manager/README.md

 Furthermore, we'll convert the entire project to use VueJS and NodeJS, with PostgreSQL or Oracle databases

-Sinta-se livre para me doar uma pequena contribuição ;)
+Feel free to give me a donate ;)
-- Conta Nubank: chaves Pix: (92) 98127-7936 e dkdroidroot27@gmail.com
+- Nubank Account: Pix keys: (92) 98127-7936 and dkdroidroot27@gmail.com

-Agradeço quem puder me ajudar ;)
+Thanks for those ones who wants to help ;)